-It was after the death of Moses that the Lord spoke to Joshua and instructed him to 'pass through the midst of the camp and command the people, by saying, “Prepare provisions for yourselves, for within three days you are to cross this Jordan.
-In three days, you are to go in to possess the land which the LORD your God is giving You - to possess it.'
+It was after the death of Moses that the Lord spoke to Joshua and gave him these instructions: "Pass through the midst of the camp and command the people, by saying, 'Prepare provisions for yourselves, for within three days you are to cross this Jordan.
+In three days, you are to go in to possess the land which the LORD your God is giving You - to possess it.'"

 Joshua had to come to understand that the battle did not depend on his own skill and abilities - victory belongs to the Lord.
 However, Joshua's greatest struggle was to be the battle for his faith in God.
-He had to fight the inner conflict, between faith and doubt, and keep trusting the Lord to fulfill His word.
+He had to fight the inner conflict between faith and doubt, and keep trusting the Lord to fulfil His Word.

-For the rest of his life, Joshua, would be commanding his troupes and fighting physical battles.
-But the battle to maintain his trust in the word of God, and to faithfully carry out the commands of the Lord, would be fought every day of his life, from that day forward.
-Throughout the old testament, we discover that the just shall live by his faith - faith in the word of God and faith in His precious promises - for the battle is not ours but belongs to the Lord.
+For the rest of his life, Joshua would be commanding his troops and fighting physical battles.
+But the battle to maintain his trust in the Word of God and to faithfully carry out the commands of the Lord, would be fought every day of his life, from that day forward.
+Throughout the Old Testament, we discover that "the just shall live by faith," faith in the Word of God and faith in His precious promises - for the battle is not ours but belongs to the Lord.

 However, we are faced with the same dilemma as Joshua - the battle for our faith in God.
-Day by day we are all faced with the fight, to maintain our trust in God's word, and the quest to believe that His precious promises are YES and AMEN, in Christ.
-May we come to full acceptance that today and every day, the battle is not ours but belongs to the Lords.
+Day by day, we are all faced with the fight to maintain our trust in God's Word and the quest to believe that His precious promises are 'YES' and 'AMEN' in Christ.
+May we come to full acceptance that today and every day, the battle is not ours but belongs to the Lord.
 Our victory has already been won by Christ - we simply have to live by faith and not by sight.

-Heavenly Father, help me to trust in the facts of Your word, and not to question Your word, or allow my own frail reasoning to doubt You.
-Help me to live each day by faith, and not rely on my human impulses to take control of my life.
-May I live by faith in the Son of God, and remember that no matter what I am facing - You have promised to lead, to guide and never to leave me - even to the end of the age.
-Thank You for Your word of truth.
-Thank You in Jesus name, AMEN.
+Heavenly Father, help me to trust in the facts of Your Word and not to allow my own frail reasoning to doubt You or question You.
+Help me to live each day by faith and not rely on my human impulses to take control of my life.
+Help me remember that no matter what I am facing, You have promised to lead and guide me and never to leave me, even to the end of the age.
+Thank You for Your Word of truth.
+In Jesus' name, AMEN.